trebisky/RK3328/booti/README.md

 The "booti" project for the Rockchip RK3328.

+This is a failed experiment.
+I had hoped this would start my code in EL1, but it still starts in EL2.

 This was begun by copying the files from blink3, since those have a decent printf() available.

-I want to add a header to my startup file that will allow me to try using the U-boot
+I added a header to my startup file that allows me to use the U-boot
 "booti" command to start this code.

-Then I want to see if this starts the code running in EL1 as I hope it will.
+I also needed a "dtb" file to keep the U-boot booti command happy.

+Then from U-boot I do:

+1. dhcp
+2. tftpboot 03000000 bogus.dtb
+3. booti 0x02000000 - 03000000

 Tom Trebisky  12-22-2025